V4Fire/Client/src/components/super/i-block/README.md

 #### HYDRATION

-True if the application is in a hydration context.
+True if the application needs to be built for hydration.

 ```
 - namespace [%fileName%]